everactive/network-manager/docs/edit-connections.md

 ## Using nmcli Console

-Aside from offering the possibility to manage and modify the network connections using the command-line the network-manager offers a built-in, interactive console to achieve the same.
+Aside from offering the possibility to manage and modify the network connections using the command-line, network-manager offers a built-in, interactive console to achieve the same.
 In order to use it type:

 ```